Using Text Data Files with Impala Tables

 Impala supports using text data files that employ LZO compression.
 Cloudera recommends compressing text data files when practical.
 Impala queries are usually I/O-bound; reducing the amount of data read from disk typically speeds up a query, despite the extra CPU work to uncompress the data in memory.

-Impala can work with LZO-compressed text files are preferable to files compressed by other codecs, because LZO-compressed files are "splittable", meaning that different portions of a file can be uncompressed and processed independently by different nodes.
+Impala can work with LZO-compressed text files.
+LZO-compressed files are preferable to text files compressed by other codecs, because LZO-compressed files are "splittable", meaning that different portions of a file can be uncompressed and processed independently by different nodes.

 Impala does not currently support writing LZO-compressed text files.